ClassiCube/ClassiCube/readme.md

 * Windows: .NET framework 2.0 or Mono.
 (Vista and later have .NET framework 2.0 built in) ClassicalSharp has been verified to work on Windows 2000, unsure about ME and 98.
 * Linux: Mono.
 * Mac OS X: Mono.
-(Not tested at all yet - likely just crashes)
+(Tested, but not thoroughly and may still crash)

 #### Instructions
 Initially, you will need to run launcher.exe to download the required assets from minecraft.net.